Letterkenny: Association football

-Letterkenny Rovers are one of the most well-known soccer clubs in the town.
-The team play their home games at Leckview Park, at Canal Road, in the town.
-Bonagee United are another local team and play their home games at Dry Arch Park and Glencar Celtic F.C is another team from the town who play in the Donegal League and recent winners of the Saturday League Cup.
-There are a number of schoolboy soccer clubs within the town's environs and an annual league is played at Under 12, Under 14 and Under 16 age groups.
+Letterkenny Rovers F.C. plays its home games at Leckview Park, at Canal Road, in the town.
+Bonagee United are another local team and play their home games at Dry Arch Park, and Glencar Celtic F.C. is another team from the town that play in the Donegal League.
+There are also a number of schoolboy soccer clubs within the town's environs, and an annual league is played at Under 12, Under 14 and Under 16 age groups.

 The closest professional football club is League of Ireland Premier Division side Finn Harps in Ballybofey, 12 miles from Letterkenny.

-Current Arthurlie F.C. professional football player Denis McLaughlin is from Letterkenny.

-Former professional footballers Paul Scholes and Rory Delap have close ties to Letterkenny, as does Shane Duffy.
+Former Arthurlie F.C. professional football player Denis McLaughlin is from Letterkenny.
+Former professional footballers Paul Scholes and Rory Delap also have ties to Letterkenny, as does Shane Duffy.
 Delap and Duffy often visit.

 Gaelic football

 Letterkenny has two Gaelic games clubs: St Eunan's and Letterkenny Gaels, who play their home games at O'Donnell Park and at Páirc na nGael in The Glebe, respectively.
-St Eunan's is one of Donegal's most successful clubs and has won various County and Ulster championships at underage level, as well as successes at senior level since the turn of the 21st century.
+St Eunan's is one of Donegal's most successful clubs and has won various County and Ulster championships at underage level, as well as successes at the senior level since the turn of the 21st century.
 The Letterkenny Gaels club was formed in 1996.
-Letterkenny Gaels provide football, ladies football, hurling and Scór activities to the people of the town and surrounding areas.
+Letterkenny Gaels provide football, ladies' football, hurling and Scór activities to the people of the town and surrounding areas.
 The club currently plays in the Donegal Junior Championship.
-Almost uniquely in Ireland, the Gaelic games club Letterkenny Gaels shares facilities with Letterkenny Rugby Club.
-The Letterkenny Gaels club was promoted to Division 2 of the All-County League in 2021.
+The Letterkenny Gaels club, which shares its facilities with Letterkenny Rugby Club, was promoted to Division 2 of the All-County League in 2021.